alpapan/DEW/README.txt

+Digital Expression on the Web

 This repository is for CSIRO use only; please don't distribute outside without asking

 KangaDE is from Stephen Stuart CPI; DEW works with committed version get latest public version from http://code.google.com/p/biokanga

+Express is from bio.math.berkeley.edu/eXpress

-Author and recipient of complaints
+DEW Author and recipient of complaints

  Alexie Papanicolaou